JSMarsh813/Reference/projects/ppt/tpn-dev-journal-9.md

 - adding descriptions category (frontend, backend/api, individual pages, adding to profile page + dashboard)
 - grabbing actual numbers for "treat" points for dashboard and profile
 - shares

   Possibly:

 - followers and following
 - add tags to existing names

-Just thinking about writing out the reset password logic and page felt like death, so screw it 😂for now, users can just use the magic password link and manually go to the edit profile page to reset the password
+Just thinking about writing out the reset password logic and page felt like death, so screw it 😂

+for now, users can just use the magic password link and manually go to the edit profile page to reset the password

 Twitter Post Link: https://twitter.com/Janetthedev/status/1622929366559899648 4:04 AM · Feb 7, 2023